PHIL 7003 History of Ideas

 Description Ideas matter.
 It has been said that "ideas are what men and women live by, and will occasionally die for."
-If you want to explore and understand the relationship between ideas and actions across a range periods, places and perspectives, then this is the unit for you.
+If you want to explore and understand the relationship between ideas and actions across a range periods, places and perspectives, then this is the subject for you.
 The history of ideas is concerned with exploring and understanding the lived experience, the reality of ideas.
 We consider how the history of ideas can help us to interpret key thinkers and their ideas and how these ideas have shaped societies past and present.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 4 10cp